BlockstreamResearch/bip-frost-dkg/README.md

 To overcome these issues, we describe *ChillDKG* in this document.
-ChillDKG is a variant of PedPop with "batteries included", i.e., it incorporates minimal but sufficient implementations of secure channels and secure broadcast and thus is easy to deploy in practice.
+ChillDKG is a variant of PedPop with "batteries included", i.e., it incorporates minimal but sufficient implementations of secure channels and consensus and thus is easy to deploy in practice.

 ### Design